priyankasaini69/Nodejs-Mongo_Docker/README.md

-## demo app - developing with Docker
+## Nodejs app - developing with Docker

-This demo app shows a simple user profile app set up using
+This app shows a simple user profile app set up using
 - index.html with pure js and css styles
 - nodejs backend with express module
 - mongodb for data storage